PKWMApp/PKWMTT-backend/README.md

 ### 1. Accessing Swagger UI

-Open your browser and navigate to: http://localhost:8080/swagger-ui/index.html
+Start server and navigate to: http://localhost:8080/swagger-ui/index.html

 Here you can: